incuna/grunt-maketextfiles/README.md

 grunt.loadNpmTasks('grunt-maketextfiles');
 ```

-## The "makeTextFiles" task
+## The "maketextfiles" task

 ### Overview
-In your project's Gruntfile, add a section named `makeTextFiles` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `maketextfiles` to the data object passed into `grunt.initConfig()`.

 ```js